Lois Lane in other media: Justice League: The New Frontier

-Kyra Sedgwick voiced Lois Lane, a radio news reporter in the animated film Justice League: The New Frontier (2008).
-Based on Darwyn Cooke's comic book series of the same name.
+Kyra Sedgwick voiced Lois in the animated film Justice League: The New Frontier (2008), based on Darwyn Cooke's comic book series of the same name.

 Superman/Batman: Public Enemies

-Lois has a cameo in the animated film Superman/Batman: Public Enemies (2009).
+Lois makes a cameo appearance in the animated film Superman/Batman: Public Enemies (2009).

 All-Star Superman

 Christina Hendricks voiced Lois Lane in the animated feature film All-Star Superman (2011), based on the acclaimed comic book series of the same name by Grant Morrison.

 Justice League: Doom

-Grey DeLisle voiced the character in the animated film Justice League: Doom (2012).
-Lois calls Clark Kent about a man committing suicide by jumping off a building and asks the Justice League for help when Superman is shot with a Kryptonite bullet by Metallo on the street of Metropolis.
+Lois appears in Justice League: Doom (2012), voiced by Grey DeLisle.
+She calls Clark Kent about a man committing suicide by jumping off a building and asks the Justice League for help when the man turns out to be a disguised Metallo and shoots Superman with a Kryptonite bullet.

 Superman vs. The Elite

-Based on the comic book story "What's So Funny About Truth, Justice & the American Way?" in Action Comics #775, Pauley Perrette voiced Lois Lane in the animated feature film Superman vs. The Elite (2012).
+Pauley Perrette voiced Lois Lane in the animated feature film Superman vs. The Elite (2012), based on the comic book story "What's So Funny About Truth, Justice & the American Way?".